 I switched from Canon to a Sony mirrorless system a couple of year ago.
 I got a Sony A7ii and I had more than a few issues with it.
 However, since I had bought Sony lenses, I decided to stick with Sony and try the A7iii when it came out.
 Interestingly enough, Sony had made a number of changes – really good ones that solved the problems I had with the A7ii.
 Plus, the focusing and ability to work with non-Sony lenses with an adapter were greatly improved.

 I took my new Sony A7iii, and my older A7ii so that I didn’t have to change lenses in the bush.
 I also had my Samsung Galaxy S9+ for phone images and video.

 I invested in a new wildlife telephoto lens for this trip and I was really happy with it!
-I went with the Sigma 150-600mm 5-6.3.
+I went with the Sigma 150-600mm 5-6.3 and an adapter for my Sony.
 It worked great with the Sony focus system and I absolutely loved this lens.
 Coming in at under $1000, it’s cheaper than getting a Sony lens!

 Granted – it’s hard to get used to carrying and operating a telephoto lens, but I was able to get some great shots thanks to this lens!

 In addition, I bought a new every day lens by Tamron 28-75mm F2.8.
 I really wanted something that focused fast and had a low F-stop.
 So far I’m loving the results – it’s my first Tamron!